 - Improving domain authority if you are a link building expert

 - Optimising ad monetization or swapping from one ad network to another

 - Content pruning: reducing keyword cannibalization or improving crawlability by reducing index bloat

 For simplicity I am going to be assuming sites list at a 30x monthly multiple (to achieve the 40% rule) which is fair as a survey from Empire Flippers found that the average sales multiple for a six-figure content site comes out to 28.89x.

 To make the maths easier I am assuming it costs nothing to buy a website and costs 15% to sell one (brokerage fees and all fees).
-I’m also assuming that it only takes one month to sell (the average time it takes content sites to sell on Empire Flippers is just 27.52 days) and two months to buy a website after due diligence.
+I’m also assuming that it only takes one month to sell (the average time it takes content sites to sell on Empire Flippers is just 27.52 days) and two months to buy, after doing website due diligence.

 Finally I’m assuming that after you buy invest in websites, you also invest three months of your own time leveraging your skill set (rather than reinvesting more of the site’s income) and then list after six months of upside.
 Add in the 1 month to sell and 2 months to buy and it takes an exact year to flip.

 So let’s begin, we have $100k to go shop.

 Website Purchase 1 – $100k

 That $100,000 divided by 30x buys you a site cashflowing (putting money in your pocket) to the tune of $3333 per month.